sackn/diffeq/series.md

 ##

-I want to clear up that when determining convergence with the alternating series test we do the limit of everything that isn't alternating $a_n$.
-Notice that the altnerating series have an extremely leniant conditions for convergence.
-It turns out taht there are certain $a_n$ (the non alternating poriton) that will only converge if they are attached to an alternator.
-This topic will discussed more later when I talk about absolute and conditional convergence.
+I want to clear up that when determining convergence with the alternating series test, we do the limit of everything that isn't alternating $a_n$.
+Notice that the alternating series has extremely lenient conditions for convergence.
+It turns out that there are certain $a_n$ (the non-alternating poriton) that will only converge if they are attached to an alternator.
+This topic will be discussed more later when I talk about absolute and conditional convergence.

 ##